ts4nfdi/api-gateway/README.md

 1. Clone the repository to your local machine:
    `git clone https://github.com/ts4nfdi/api-gateway.git`
+2. create an account at [biodivportal.org](https://biodivportal.gfbio.org/>)
+3. Go to your account settings
+4. Paste the API Key into the apiKey field in the /src/main/resources/response-confic.yaml file
-2. Navigate to the project directory:
+2. In your command line navigate to the project directory:
    `cd api-gateway`
 3. Build and compile the service:
    `mvn clean install`